 Already underway are rough designs for a multi-use trail system that would add nearly a dozen miles of new trails and linkages to the existing ten miles of ranch roads currently on the Pismo Preserve.
 Much of the trail work will be completed by local volunteers including leadership from local equestrian groups and the Central Coast Concerned Mountain Bikers (CCCMB) – all of which have extensive hands-on experience with trail building and maintenance.

 The Land Conservancy anticipates construction of the parking lots and staging areas to begin by late summer or early winter in 2015.
 If permitting and construction can be completed under this ambitious time frame, the Pismo Preserve would be open for dawn-to-dusk community use this time next year.
 There is currently no public access allowed on the property because certain amenities must be constructed to support public use before opening, but community members can gain exclusive access by volunteering or attending a stakeholder workshop.

 CLICK BELOW TO SEE THE VIDEO OF THIS AMAZING PROPERTY.

 The Pismo Preserve is located just northeast of the incorporated City of Pismo Beach, in San Luis Obispo County.
 The property is highly visible and easily accessible from scenic Highway 101 and Price Canyon Road.
-Please respect landowner’s privacy.
 This is private property with no trespassing until the Preserve is open to the public.